 Hard Six Cellars was established in 2012.
 Proprietors Wayne and Kara Fingerman were introduced to wine through their respective professions.
 Kara worked in a number of fine restaurants on the east coast (part of her work entailed taking various wine classes).
 Wayne’s first job on Wall Street included entertainment as an integral part of his job description.
 His business associates were already wine enthusiasts; over time through a number of wine related business events, Wayne also become more attuned to this world.

-Continuing to trade in stocks and bonds, Wayne lives in a world of risk versus reward every day.
+Continuing to trade in securities, Wayne lives in a world of risk versus reward every day.
 Perhaps that is what attracted him to extremely challenging and low yielding vineyard sites within Napa and Sonoma.
 He and Kara currently own three vineyards – all of which vary in degrees of remoteness and none of which are easy to access and all are difficult sites to grow vines on.

 They chose Hard Six as their name for several reasons.
 It is a name that originates from the game of craps where a hard six is an extremely low probability roll, but when it lands it generates a payout much higher then a regular six roll.
 And perhaps more of an eclectic connection; Wayne’s middle name is Adam – Hard Six was mentioned by Commander William Adama in the television series Battlestar Galactica.